 Frequently asked questions regarding the glass panels

-One of the questions asked often “is it possible to have a smaller than a 30mm gap between the balcony glass panels?
+One common question we receive is whether it is possible to have a gap smaller than 10mm between balcony glass panels.

-The answer simply is that it is possible, yes.
-But the reason we have 30mm gaps is to not have finger traps, easier installation and easier alignment of the glasses.
+The answer is yes, it is possible.
+However, the 10mm gap is chosen to facilitate easier installation and alignment of the glasses.

 Larger Glass panels

-The down side and implications of using large glass panels are:
+The downsides and implications of using large glass panels are as follows:

 Delivery of glass